K33k0/K33k0/README.md

 - 👋 Hi, I’m Kieran
 - 👀 I’m interested in process improvement and task automation.
 Also building up my portfolio would be nice.
-- 🌱 I’m currently learning selenium, python, and whatever else blows my way
+- 🌱 I’m currently messing with selenium, python, and whatever else blows my way
 - 💞️ I’m looking to collaborate on: happy to help with anything

 <!---